Leninner/personal_portfolio/src/content/projects/static-website-aws.md

 cdk deploy CodeCommitStack
 ```

-12. Go to the Amplify Console and check the deployment and also see the `AmplifyAppUrl` output and check the website.
+12. Go to the Amplify Console and check the deployment and also see the `AmplifyAppUrl` output and check the website in `https://main.<AmplifyAppId>.amplifyapp.com`

 ![amplify-result](/content/projects/serverless-app/amplify-result.png)